prantlf/grunt-jsonlint/README.md

       all: {
         src: [ 'some/settings.json' ],
         options: {
+          mode: 'json',
-          ignoreComments: true,
+          ignoreComments: false,
+          ignoreTrailingCommas: false,
-          allowSingleQuotedStrings: true
+          allowSingleQuotedStrings: false,
+          allowDuplicateObjectKeys: true,
         }
       }
     }

+* `mode`, when set to "cjson" or "json5", enables some other flags automatically
-* ignoreComments, when true JavaScript-style single-line and multiple-line comments will be recognised and ignored during parsing
+* `ignoreComments`, when `true` JavaScript-style single-line and multiple-line comments will be recognised and ignored
+* `ignoreTrailingCommas`, when `true` trailing commas in objects and arrays will be ignored
-* allowSingleQuotedStrings, when true single quotes will be accepted as alternative delimiters for strings
+* `allowSingleQuotedStrings`, when `true` single quotes will be accepted as alternative delimiters for strings
+* `allowDuplicateObjectKeys`, when `false` duplicate keys in objects will be reported as an error

-# Formatting
+## Formatting

 Add the following (multi-)task to your Gruntfile: